slds-lmu/tsclassification/README.md

 ### Contribute to the software

-Contributions and new ideas are welcome, feel free to open an issue or pull request on [GitHub](https://github.com/compstat-lmu/TSClassification)
+Contributions and new ideas are welcome, feel free to open an issue or pull request on [GitHub](https://github.com/compstat-lmu/TSClassification).
+It is advised to contact the Authors before (via Email or an Issue) in order to avoid duplicate work.

 ### Issues or Support with the software